9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 While it ranks 3rd in terms of CIs covered, it pays an additional 50% of your rider’s sum assured if you get an advanced stage diagnosis for any of the top 5 common illnesses, slightly more than NTUC Income’s plan.

-In my opinion, this puts it on top of AIA’s Guaranteed Protect Plus III’s 165 conditions because the likelihood of you being diagnosed with the top 5 common illnesses is well… more common.
+This, in my opinion, puts it on top of AIA’s Guaranteed Protect Plus III’s 165 conditions because the likelihood of you being diagnosed with the top 5 common illnesses is well… more common.

 Here are the top 5 common illnesses: